zieg8301/nhl_goal_light/README.md

 ###Audio
 If you wish to change the audio clips to sounds with your teams goal horn and music, just download them, rename them (goal_horn_#.mp3) and save them in the "audio" folder.

+##Tests
+To test the response time of sources, please execute the test_source.py while whatching game and note time of goal (not time of periode, but time of the day).
+The time of the source update will be printed to a text file.
+You can send me results so i can compile them and see which source updates the fastest.

 ## TODO
 * Test response time after a goal is scored